publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch59/m__us_usc_t15_s3203.md

     (a) __Adoption of standards__

     Not later than 2 years after November 9, 1978 (or after October 24, 1992, in the case of standards under paragraphs (3), <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-The comma probably should not appear. </sup></sup>  and (4) of subsection (b) of this section), each State regulatory authority (with respect to each gas utility for which it has ratemaking authority) and each nonregulated gas utility shall provide public notice and conduct a hearing respecting the standards established by subsection (b) of this section, and, on the basis of such hearing, shall—
+The comma probably should not appear. </sup></sup>  and (4) of subsection (b)), each State regulatory authority (with respect to each gas utility for which it has ratemaking authority) and each nonregulated gas utility shall provide public notice and conduct a hearing respecting the standards established by subsection (b), and, on the basis of such hearing, shall—

-        (1) adopt the standard established by subsection (b)(1) of this section, if, and to the extent, such authority or nonregulated utility determines that such adoption is appropriate and is consistent with otherwise applicable State law, and
+        (1) adopt the standard established by subsection (b)(1), if, and to the extent, such authority or nonregulated utility determines that such adoption is appropriate and is consistent with otherwise applicable State law, and

         (2) adopt the standards established by paragraphs (2), (3)  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-A comma probably should appear. </sup></sup>  (4), (5), and (6) of subsection (b) of this section, if, and to the extent, such authority or nonregulated utility determines that such adoption is appropriate to carry out the purposes of this chapter, is otherwise appropriate, and is consistent with otherwise applicable State law.
+A comma probably should appear. </sup></sup>  (4), (5), and (6) of subsection (b), if, and to the extent, such authority or nonregulated utility determines that such adoption is appropriate to carry out the purposes of this chapter, is otherwise appropriate, and is consistent with otherwise applicable State law.

         For purposes of any determination under paragraphs (1) and (2) and any review of such determination in any court under [section 3207 of this title][/us/usc/t15/s3207], the purposes of this chapter supplement State law.
 Nothing in this subsection prohibits any State regulatory authority or non­regulated utility from making any determination that it is not appropriate to implement any such standard, pursuant to its authority under otherwise applicable State law.